-- Linked to a disease called popcorn lung
+- It is linked to a disease called popcorn lung

-- According to the CDC when diacetyl is heated, it can cause a vapor that damages the airways and leads to narrowing of the lung’s airways caused by inflammation.
+- According to the CDC when the chemical diacetyl is heated, it can cause a vapor that damages the airways and leads to narrowing of the lung’s airways caused by inflammation.

-Fortunately popcorn lung isn’t something we really need to worry about getting.
-Unless you work in a popcorn factory, or you eat 2 bags a day for 10 years.
-Yes this has actually happened to a few people.
+- Fortunately popcorn lung isn’t something we really need to worry about getting.
+Unless you work in a popcorn factory, or you eat 2 bags a day for 10 years

 What other ingredients are hiding in your popcorn?
 It looks like manufactures have been cleaning up their act and the ingredients look better than they used to, but there are still a few hidden things to be concerned about.